Microbubble formation using the RayDrop

 b) Images from human skin (five cycles, 15 of 19 parameters shown).
 Scale bars: 200 µm (left), 25 µm (insets).
 Keratin 10 (K10), Keratin 14 (K14).

-Using single emulsion nozzle (Geometry 3) and a low viscosity liquid, the size of the bubbles is almost totally constrained by the geometrical parameters the lowest size will be limited by the diameter of the extraction capillary (Figure 4).
+Using single emulsion nozzle (Geometry 3) and a low viscosity liquid for microbubble formation, the size of the microbubbles is almost totally constrained by the geometrical parameters the lowest size will be limited by the diameter of the extraction capillary (Figure 4).

 With the double emulsion nozzle (Geometry 1 and 2), the lowest size achievable is determined by both the geometrical parameters and the stream of the shell phase (Figure 5).
 The presence of the shell phase stream shifts the achievable size range towards lower values.

-With constant shell and core flowrates, the increase of the continuous phase has no effect on the bubbles size (see Figure 6).
+We can observe that with constant flow rates in the shell and core using a double emulsion nozzle for microbubble formation, the increase of the continuous phase has no effect on the bubble size (see Figure 6).